wasp-lang/wasp/web/docs/tutorial/01-create.md

 `wasp start` will take a bit of time to start the server the first time you run it in a new project.
 :::

 You will see log messages from the client, server, and database setting themselves up.
-When everything is ready, a new tab should open in your browser at `http://localhost:3000` with a simple placeholder plage:
+When everything is ready, a new tab should open in your browser at `http://localhost:3000` with a simple placeholder page:

 <img alt="Screenshot of new Wasp app"
 src={useBaseUrl('img/wasp-new-screenshot.png')}